Bachelor of Biomedicine Majors

 Immunology is the study of our immune system.
 The immune system has evolved to defend our body against agents of infection and tumours, but various outcomes of activation of the immune system can cause damage to us.

-Life on earth began with, and continues to depend on, the activities of microorganisms, most of which are beneficial.
-However, some microorganisms can cause infections, with potentially disastrous outcomes.
+Life on Earth began with, and has always depended on, the activities of micro-organisms.
+Most of these activities are helpful to the planet and to us, but occasionally micro-organisms can do bad things, like cause infections, with potentially disastrous outcomes.

 Neuroscience is one of the largest areas of study within the entire sphere of modern biology.
 It is also an area where Australian research has significant international impact.